mtint/autonity-docs/source/network-perm/index.rst

 ----------------------------------------

 **API of the Network permissioning contract.**

-TBD
-- `getNetworkMembers(blockNumber uint64)`
-- `getNetworkMemberByHash(...)`
-- `getGlienickeContractAddress()`
+ ``getNetworkMembers(blockNumber uint64)``
+ ``getNetworkMemberByHash(...)``
+ ``getGlienickeContractAddress()``

 **Deployment of the contract.**

-- 1. The smart contract logic is defined at network deployment time by including the Solidity contract bytecode at the Genesis file along with the initial whitelisted nodes.
+1. The smart contract logic is defined at network deployment time by including the Solidity contract bytecode at the Genesis file along with the initial whitelisted nodes.
-- 2. The Autonity protocol deploys automatically the smart contract at block #1.
+2. The Autonity protocol deploys automatically the smart contract at block #1.
-- 3. Each member retrieve the current state of the whitelist after each mined block (i.e. once per block height) and enforces the addition/removal of peers.
+3. Each member retrieve the current state of the whitelist after each mined block (i.e. once per block height) and enforces the addition/removal of peers.

 **Changes on the Eth protocol.**
 TBC

 **Limitations.**

-- A malicious member of the whitelist can always act as a relayer of the contents of the ledgers and txs on the network.
+- A malicious member of the whitelist can always act as a relayer of the contents of the ledgers and txs on the network [#]_.

-This behavior is unavoidable.
-However, if this relay of information is made through a public channel, using cryptographic primites to enforce non-repudiation may lead to the removal of the rogue peer from the whitelist.
+.. [#] This behavior is unavoidable.
+However, if this relay of information is made through a public channel, leveraging cryptographic primitives to enforce non-repudiation will eventually lead to the removal of the rogue peer from the whitelist.
 This feature is in the Autonity roadmap but not yet implemented.